Raimel Tapia Player Props: Brewers vs. Cubs

 Raimel Tapia At The Plate

-- Tapia is batting .239 with four doubles, a triple, three home runs and 14 walks.
+- Tapia is hitting .239 with four doubles, a triple, three home runs and 14 walks.

+- He has gone deep in 6.4% of his games this season, and 2.2% of his plate appearances.

-- In 11 games this year (23.4%), Tapia has picked up an RBI, including two games with multiple runs batted in.
+- In 11 games this season (23.4%), Tapia has picked up an RBI, including two games with multiple runs batted in.

-- In 15 of 47 games this season, he has scored, and four of those games included multiple runs.
+- He has scored in 31.9% of his games this year, with more than one run scored in 8.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.